 Once you receive the 'curtailment notice' - this is the email/letter from the UKVI informing you of your new visa expiry date - if you leave the Common Travel Area, or are already overseas when you receive the curtailment notice, even if you are given a new 'visa expiry date', your visa is deemed as lapsed and you should not seek to return to the UK using this Student (or Tier 4) visa.

-You should ensure that you have an alternative visa which is suitable for the purpose of your return visit to the UK.
+If you wish to return to the UK following your Early Completion being reported to the UKVI, you should ensure that you have an alternative visa which is suitable for the purpose of your re-entry.

 This includes where you need to return to the UK to attend your Graduation Ceremony.
 Please refer to our Graduation Portal for more information.

 Please remember to keep your contact details updated with the University AND the Home Office so that you will be able to receive any updates regarding your immigration status.